Field Trip Information and Guidelines

 Information for Members joining Society Field Trips

-The SOS holds a number of field trips during the year, to various locations, with different conditions, in order to learn more about birds and their behaviour and habitats, for the general enjoyment of members and visitors.
+The SOS holds a number of field trips during the year, to various and varied locations, in order to learn more about birds and their behaviour and habitats, for the general enjoyment of members and visitors.

 However, to minimise the likelihood of incidents and/or adverse events, it is essential that all concerned be aware that certain guidelines need to be followed.